 Academic success is closely associated with regular classroom attendance and course participation.

 All successful students, whether on campus or online, are expected to be highly self-motivated.
 All students are required to participate in courses regularly and are obliged to participate in class activities and complete and submit assignments following their professors' instructions.
 Students taking courses during compressed semester time frames such as mini-mester, summer sessions, and mid-semester should plan to spend significantly more time per week on the course.
 Responsibility for work missed because of illness or school business is placed upon the student.
 More than two (2) absences are considered to be excessive.
-In addition, students' eligibility to receive financial aid or live in a College dormitory can be affected by withdrawal from courses.
+If your final attendance grade is less than 85% I will deduct one letter grade from your final score.
+Tardiness does affect attendance.
+Students' eligibility to receive financial aid or live in a College dormitory can be affected by withdrawal from courses.
 When withdrawal occurs, any tuition refund would be made in accordance with state regulations.

-Attendance is calculated twice a week, a based on whether required assignments are submitted.
 Student athletes and students missing classes for school sponsored activities are REQUIRED to report absences in advance and make arrangements to turn in all work before the due date, take any missed exams in advance, and obtain class notes from a classmate.